CogitatorTech/infera/docs/README.md

 ```

 > [!IMPORTANT]
-> When you use a model model for inference, in essence it will be executed on your machine.
+> When you use a model, in essence, it will be executed on your machine.
 > So make sure you download and use models from trusted sources only.

 #### Utility Functions